skinny-framework/skinny-framework/README.md

 These are major tasks that Skinny should fix.

+ - Scaffold generator support
- - Authentication
+ - Designing Authentication API
- - Framework tests
- - Supporting CoffeeScript and etc (basically wro4j)
+ - CoffeeScript and so on (basically wro4j)
  - Documentation (wiki)
- - Scaffold generator

 Your feedback or pull requests are always welcome.